Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Getting There

 Assos is located in Turkey in the province of Çanakkale on the Aegean coast.
-It is a 6-7 hour busride from Istanbul, the largest city in Turkey, where daily world wide airline connections are available.
-It is a 3-4 hour busride from Izmir which is the third largest city in the country and has international flight connections as well.
+Via Tekirdag-Gelibolu/Eceabat it is an 8 hour bus ride, via Bursa-Balýkesir-Edremit a 5 hour bus ride from Istanbul, the largest city in Turkey, where daily world wide airline connections are available.
+It is a 5 hour bus ride from Izmir which is the third largest city in the country and has international flight connections as well.
 Busses to the province of Çanakkale depart from the central bus stations in Istanbul and Izmir.
 The connection point for Assos on the main highway is the town of Ayvacik in the province of Çanakkale.
 (Not to be confused with Ayvalik which is in the province of Balikesir).
 Those taking busses from Istanbul or Izmir must buy a ticket to Ayvacik/Çanakkale.
 Ayvacik is a half hour drive from Assos and there are regular public transportation vans as well as taxis from Ayvacik to Assos.
+There is also a ferry from Yenikapi-Istanbul to Bandirma (IDO).
+The ferry trip is 2 hours and the trip from Bandýrma to Assos is 4 hours.

-There are daily direct flights to Istanbul from New York City and all major European cities.
+There are daily direct flights to Istanbul from all major European cities.
 (Most of the Izmir connections are via Istanbul).
 All major European airline companies including British Airways, Lufthansa, Air France, Alitalia, Iberia, Scandinavian as well as Turkish Airlines fly daily to Istanbul.
-Turkish Airlines has direct flights to Istanbul from New York City every day and from Chicago and Miami at least two days a week.
-For more information about US flights, contact the Turkish Airlines offices in NYC, Chicago or Miami.
+Turkish Airlines has regular direct flights to Istanbul from New York City, Boston, Chicago, Miami, Los Angeles, Washington DC, Dallas, Toronto and Montreal.
+For more information about US flights, contact the Turkish Airlines offices and/or web site www.turkishairlines.com.
+The airport close to Assos is in Edremit (Balýkesir Koca Seyit Airport).
+There are daily flights from Istanbul to Edremit.
+Edremit is 45 minutes by land to Assos.
+There are no direct international flights to Edremit.

-"Philosophy In Assos" will provide free assistance with accommodation reservations in Assos as well as organize your direct transfer from the airport to Assos via a rent-a-car with a driver for those who do not wish to take a bus.
-(The price is approximately 250 US dolars from Istanbul and about 150 US dolars from Izmir).
+"Philosophy In Assos" will provide free assistance with accommodation reservations in Assos as well as organize your direct transfer from Izmir and Edremit airport to Assos via taxi for those who do not wish to take a bus.
+(The price is approximately 120-150 US dollars from Izmir, 25 dollars from Edremit).
+There are no taxi transfers from Istanbul.
 If you decide to stop in Istanbul or Izmir we can also assist you with reservations and provide information about historic and scenic places to visit.
-Hotel prices range from $40 to $500 in Istanbul and $40 to $300 in Izmir per night including breakfast.
+Hotel prices range from $40 to $300 in Istanbul and $40 to $150 in Izmir per night including breakfast.
 (We cannot guarantee a discount for hotels in Istanbul and Izmir).

 Please be sure to include 1) your daily accommodation budget for Assos and, if applicable in Istanbul or Izmir and 2) your arrival/departure dates to/from Istanbul, Izmir and Assos when you fill out the registration form.